 "I think we need to thoroughly examine changing that statute," McKissick said.
 "We need to provide the governor with flexibility in deciding who the commander is.
 We need to use the full talent base of the country, which is not limited to our state."

-Perdue and Glover have previously issued a zero-tolerance policy for trooper misconduct, and the governor on Wednesday made ethics training and a signed code of conduct mandatory for all troopers.
+Perdue and Glover have previously issued a zero-tolerance policy for trooper misconduct, and the governor on Wednesday made ethics training and a mandatory for all troopers.
 Patrol managers also would receive more leadership training.

 The code of conduct includes the following statement: "As a Trooper, my behavior will not discredit the North Carolina State Highway Patrol, my community or the State of North Carolina.
 My character and conduct while off duty will always be exemplary, thus maintaining a position of respect in the community in which I live and serve.
 My personal behavior will be beyond reproach."

 Glover and Young will crisscross the state to meet with troopers and find out what problems exist in an effort to boost communication within the patrol.